bedrockio/model/README.md

   - `Model.restoreMany`
   - `Model.insertMany`
   - `Model.replaceOne`
-- Append the same validation to `Model.getCreateSchema` and `Model.getUpdateSchema` to allow this constraint to trickle down to the API.
+- Append the same validation to `Model.getCreateValidation` and `Model.getUpdateValidation` to allow this constraint to trickle down to the API.

 > [!WARNING] Note that calling `Model.updateOne` will throw an error when a
 > unique field exists on any document **including the document being updated**.